marcovignotto/jamming-api/README.md

 `/e2eTests` contains all the **e2e tests**, `all.e2e.spec.ts` has all the tests.

-Just for the challenge I divided the tests by route, every test is performing all the CRUD operations on the specific route.
+Just for the challenge, I divided the tests by route, every test is performing all the CRUD operations on the specific route.

-`jams.users.spec.ts` creates the users for `jams.crud.spec.ts` that peforms all the operations (its divided in 2 different parts)
+`jams.users.spec.ts` creates the users for `jams.crud.spec.ts` that performs all the operations (it's divided in 2 different parts)

 **NOTE:** by default `jams.users.spec.ts` does not delete the users